nf-core/website/src/content/docs/contributing/modules.md

 ### Migrating from pytest to nf-test

 We recently decided to use nf-test instead of pytest for testing modules.
 This is because nf-test is more flexible and allows us to test modules in a more realistic way.
-You can find more information about nf-test [in the bytesize talk](https://nf-co.re/events/2022/bytesize_nftest).
+You can find more information at [nf-test official docs](https://code.askimed.com/nf-test/) and [in this bytesize talk](https://nf-co.re/events/2022/bytesize_nftest).

+#### Philopsohy of nf-tests:
+* Each module to now contain a `tests/` folder beside the `main.nf` containing the test files
+* Test files to come with a [snapshot](https://code.askimed.com/nf-test/docs/assertions/snapshots/) of module output channels

-#### steps for a simple un-chained module
+#### Steps for creating nf-test for a simple un-chained module

-- Install or update to the latest version of `nf-test`
+- Install or update to the latest version of [nf-test](https://code.askimed.com/nf-test/installation/)

 ```bash
 curl -fsSL https://code.askimed.com/install/nf-test | bash